wcravens/shift-main/README.md

 ## Adding Users to the System

+A `user_entries.sh` script contained in the `Scripts` folder is provided to create the required clients for the system to work.

-To add users to the system:
+To add more users to the system:

 - In the Terminal: `BrokerageCenter -u [username] -p [password] -i [firstName] [lastName] [email]`